Lachlan-Mayne/vercel-publish/src/site/notes/gitshit/nickNotes/Boutta Business.md

 They may not offer competitive advantage (since they're universally used) BUT not using them might be a competitive DISadvantage.

 An example of established tech at Qantas is the kiosk self service and the wifi/in flight entertainment

+## Inventory Management

+##### 3 main methods of managing inventory
+- LIFO (last-in-first-out) - stock that has arrived most recently will be sold first
+	- Bulky items; fridges, lounges.
+Non-perishables
+- FIFO (first-in-first-out) - stock that has been waiting the longest is sold first (arrived least recently)
+	- Perishables (milk, fruit etc)
+- JIT (just-in-time) - businesses aim to only make enough to meet demand, in time for the demand